gabrielmcg/synergy-netlify/rel-notes/configuration-updates-syn.md

 A number of new groups have been added to the inventory, together with corresponding configuration files:

-- vm_wrk_lnx containing all the linux worker nodes (Virtual Machines)
+- `vm_wrk_lnx` containing all the linux worker nodes (Virtual Machines)
-- bm_wrk_lnx containing all the linux worker nodes (Bare Metal servers)
+- `bm_wrk_lnx` containing all the linux worker nodes (Bare Metal servers)
-- vm_wrk_win containing all the Windows worker nodes (Virtual Machines)
+- `vm_wrk_win` containing all the Windows worker nodes (Virtual Machines)
-- bm_wrk_win containing all the Windows worker nodes (Bare Metal Machines)
+- `bm_wrk_win` containing all the Windows worker nodes (Bare Metal Machines)

-Group variables there were previously present in the inventory file have been mobed to their own standalone files.
+Group variables there were previously present in the inventory file have been moved to their own standalone files.
+For more details on configuration changes, see the section `Editing the inventory'.

-Other new variables and configuration files introduced in this release of Docker-Synergy include:

-Deprecated variables and files:

 ## Express Containers 2.1